 Further reading & references

-- Manufacturer's PIL, Sycrest® 5 mg and 10 mg Sublingual Tablets; Lundbeck Limited, The electronic Medicines Compendium.
-Dated February 2013.
+- Manufacturer's PIL, Sycrest® 5 mg and 10 mg Sublingual Tablets; Lundbeck Ltd, The electronic Medicines Compendium.
+Dated July 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.